dahtah/Determinantal.jl/docs/src/index.md

 ```

 This equation relates the *likelihood* (probability mass function) of the DPP to the determinant of a submatrix.
 Subsets s.t. $\bL_{X}$ is large have a high probability of being selected.
 It is quite natural to define a L-ensemble based on kernel matrix that measures similarity (i.e. where $L_{ij}$ measures the similarity of points $i$ and $j$).
 Submatrices of $\bL$ with points that are unlike one another (diverse) will be closer to the identity matrix and therefore have a higher determinant.
-The next example shows a more realistic use of DPP.jl
+The next example shows a more realistic use of Determinantal.jl

 ```@example ex1
 using LinearAlgebra